storj/storj/docs/design/storagenode-graceful-exit.md

 		field node_id           blob
 		field path              blob
 		field peice_info        blob
-		field durability_ratio  float64 // TODO: what is this?
+		field durability_ratio  float64
 		field queued            timestamp ( autoinsert )
 		field completed	        timestamp ( updateable )
 	)
    ```
-- Update node selection logic to ignore exiting nodes for uploads and repairs.
+- Add `PieceAction` field to, `cache.FindStorageNodesRequest`.
+Update `cache.FindStorageNodesWithPreferences` to ignore exiting nodes for uploads and repairs.
 - Update Repairer service
   - Modify `checker` to check segments for pieces associated with a storage node that is exiting.
 Add to `exit_pieceinfo` table if matches criteria.
-- Add `PieceAction_PUT_EXIT` to orders protobuf
+- Add `PieceAction_PUT_EXIT` to orders protobuf.
+This is used to differentiate exiting bandwidth from other bandwidth usage.
 - Create GracefulExit service
   - Iterates over `exit_pieceinfo`, creates signed orders with action type `PieceAction_PUT_EXIT`
   - Batches orders and sends them to the exiting storagenode `GracefulExit.ProcessOrders` endpoint